LumIT-Labs/open-securekos/README.rst

 Download a ready-to-use image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An already-built ISO image is also available in the **image-latest/** folder (you have to git clone the repository in order to be able to download it).
+An already-built ISO image is also available, see repository's Releases.

 How to deploy